Kitura/Health/README.md

 ## Using Cloud Foundry Environment
 If using a Cloud Foundry environment, make sure to update your `manifest.yml` to support health check.
 In the example above, you would set the `health-check-type` value to `http` and the `health-check-http-endpoint` to the correct health endpoint path, which is `/health` in this case.
 Review the [health check documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html) for more details.

+## API documentation

+For more information visit our [API reference](http://ibm-swift.github.io/Health/).

 ## Community